EcuadorExplorer.com HOME

-The following excerpt is taken from Field Notes, Sinchi Sacha Foundation, 1991
+The following excerpt is from Field Notes, Sinchi Sacha Foundation, 1991

 Since the beginning of time the Zaparo celebrated nature's exuberance with a spectacular fiesta each year between January and March, when the fruits of the forest have ripened, chonta is plentiful, and the animals fattened.
 The monkeys are plump and delicious!